vostersc/training/oneOnOnes.md

 - I want to work on X skill.
 What should I do?
 - I want Y promotion.
 What stands in the way?
 How is the team/how am I perceived?
 - I think A, B, C. What direction is the company headed in regards to those topics?

+**Questions managers can ask their reports**
+- How are you feeling about your current workload and projects?
+- How do you feel you’re progressing toward goal X?
+- What else can I and the team do to support you?
+- How is your work-life balance?
+- How can the team improve?

+**Questions individual contributors can ask their managers**
+- Can you give me more insight into why the company/team/etc did X?
+- What’s your highest priority right now?
+- Is there an aspect of my role you’d like more visibility into?
+- Do you have any feedback for me?

 ### How to Come Prepared:
 - If you struggle to come prepared for 1:1s, you can use this retro esque framework: (1) Weekly wins (2) Blockers (3) Career Growth.